Translation and Terminology Notes

 Most other street names retain their Spanish language qualifiers, as in Avenida Insurgentes Norte, and Calle Madero.

 Other words in Spanish, and Nahuatl words commonly used in Mexican Spanish, are in italic text unless they designate proper names of people, institutions, or places.
+(Many of them do.)

 A list of terms and terminological notes follows: